aaronc/freactive/README.md

 ```

 cursors can also be created by passing in a keyword or a key sequence that would be passed to `get-in` or `assoc-in` to the `cursor` function:

+(CY: NOTE: in the previous code fragment a was an atom, now a is a cursor which is slightly confusing)

 ```clojure
 (def my-atom (atom {:a {:b [{:x 0}]}}))